 Ashley Smith is an online Curriculum Designer for Brigham Young University-Idaho where he designs and develops online university courses for a worldwide audience.
 He also teaches an online business course for the university.
 Prior to his current role in higher education, he worked for Walmart for 18 years.
 As a corporate trainer, he traveled coast to coast in the United States facilitating classes to leaders and managers.
 He led and managed multiple company-wide training projects and programs.
 Ashley developed many training courses which were implemented across all of Walmart U.S. He is passionate about worldwide higher education.
 He believes with innovation, and creativity, any individual with a desire to learn, can gain an education no matter where they live in the world.

-Jill Stefaniak is an Assistant Professor in the Learning, Design, and Technology program in the Department of Career and Information Studies at the University of Georgia.
+Jill Stefaniak is an Associate Professor in the Learning, Design, and Technology program in the Department of Career and Information Studies at the University of Georgia.
 Her research interests focus on the professional development of instructional designers and design conjecture, designer decision-making processes, and contextual factors influencing design in situated environments.

 Dr. Vanessa Svihla is an assistant professor at the University of New Mexico with appointments in the learning sciences and engineering, and she directs the Interaction and Disciplinary Design in Educational Activity (IDDEA) Lab.
 Her research has been supported by the NSF and USDA, and she was selected as a 2014 National Academy of Education / Spencer Postdoctoral Scholar.
 Dr. Svihla received her MS (Geology) and PhD (Science Education) from The University of Texas at Austin.
 She served in the Peace Corps and was a post-doctoral scholar at UC Berkeley.
 She draws inspiration from her own practice in fashion design and instructional design, as her research focuses on how people learn when they design.
 She is particularly interested in how people find and frame problems, and how these activities relate to identity, agency and creativity.